History of Lake Tahoe in Timeline

 2018: Federal survey monument removed

-In 2019, microplastics were found for the first time in Lake Tahoe by the Desert Research Institute, indicating a new source of pollution.
+In 2019, microplastics were found for the first time in Lake Tahoe by the Desert Research Institute, indicating pollution from local or global sources.

-In 2019, reintroduction efforts of cutthroat trout started in Lake Tahoe after they had been completely extirpated from the lake in the early 20th century due to competition from introduced fish.
+In 2019, reintroduction efforts started for the Lahontan cutthroat trout, which had been completely extirpated from Lake Tahoe in the early 20th century due to competition from introduced fish.

-In 2021, the NHL hosted two outdoor games at Lake Tahoe.
+In 2021, the National Hockey League (NHL) hosted two outdoor games at Lake Tahoe.

-In 2023, updated measurements revealed that Lake Tahoe contained some of the highest microplastic pollution concentrations among 38 lakes and reservoirs measured.
+In 2023, updated measurements of microplastics in Lake Tahoe revealed some of the highest microplastic pollution concentrations found among 38 lakes and reservoirs measured.